We are a place to experience and explore how we are different, together.

-We will re-open next Spring with a new building, twice the size as before.
+We will re-open in 2021 with a new building, twice the size as before.
 Our synagogue will also have been repaired, refurbished and its original decorative features reinstated.

 Designed by award-winning architects, Citizens Design Bureau, our extension will include a new gallery, learning studio & kitchen, collection store, shop and cafe.

 A new gallery, designed by All Things, will showcase our collection based around the themes of journeys, communities and identities.

 Opened in 1874 by Jewish textile merchants from Spain & Portugal, our synagogue was inspired by Mediterranean Moorish architecture, including the Alhambra Palace in Granada, Spain.

 We are now restoring and preserving this Moorish architecture.

 Over the past year, historic paint specialists have analysed paint samples and researched earlier decorative schemes.
 The original scheme is now being restored and Moorish motifs reinstated on columns, pews and the Ark, helping us connect closer to our synagogue’s past.

 “An outstanding collection with certain exceptional resources richer and rare, if not unique, among European Jewish museums”

 We hold over 31,000 items in our collection, documenting the story of Jewish migration and settlement in Manchester.
 From 18th century pedlars to Holocaust Survivors and 20th century refugees, the collection reflects each wave of Jewish migration into Manchester.

 Our engaging and informative learning sessions offer amazing opportunities for booked groups of all ages to learn about faith, culture and history.